Apolo151/tourist-village-app/docs/UI-Pages.md

 		- Payment Methods: Add/Edit/Delete
 		- Village Details
 			- Electricity and Gas Price for the village (can be edited)
+			- Number of Phases
+			- Address
+			- etc..
 		- Reports Formatting: TBD

 **Notes**

 - Have Alerts for outlier events
     - Examples: Missing Readings, Pending Requests, High Debt
+- Any Thing in the System must be related to an Apartment
+	- Can Also be related to a Booking